The birthplace of the nation is rich in history — lots and lots of history. But how to decide exactly what to do?

 Spying.
 Upheaval.
 Revolution.
 Those feisty colonists fanned the flames of independence during the First Continental Congress at Carpenters’ Hall.
 Exquisite architecture, original details and artifacts give a hint of the dramatic — and sometimes secretive — events that shaped a new nation.

-Where: Independence Seaport Museum, 211 S. Columbus Boulevard
+Where: Independence Seaport Museum, 211 S. Christopher Columbus Boulevard

 Whatever the season, there’s always something fun going on at Penn’s Landing, where founder William Penn first arrived in Philadelphia via the Delaware River.
 Summer means festivals, concerts, free movies and the cool vibe at Spruce Street Harbor Park.
 Spring and fall bring free yoga at Race Street Pier.
 Winter?
 Time for skating at Blue Cross RiverRink Winterfest.

-Where: Delaware River Waterfront, 301 S. Christopher Columbus Boulevard
+Where: Spruce Street Harbor Park, 301 S. Christopher Columbus Boulevard

 Christ Church is nicknamed “America’s Church” for good reason.
 George Washington, Betsy Ross, Ben Franklin and John Adams all worshiped here, and Reverend Absalom Jones was ordained here.
 Nearby is the who’s-who Burial Ground of the Colonial era, where visitors can toss a penny on Franklin’s grave for good luck.

-Where: Christ Church & Christ Church Burial Ground, 20 N. American Street
+Where: Christ Church Burial Ground, 340 N. 5th Street

 It doesn’t get more charming than Elfreth’s Alley, America’s oldest continuously inhabited street.
 Tiptoe along the cobblestones and check out the 32 homes once owned by the nation’s earliest craftsmen, merchants and artisans.
 But no peeking in windows — real folks still live there.
 Be sure to pop into the quaint museum, too.

-They are the four pages that changed the world.
-At the National Constitution Center, visitors can take the presidential oath of office, vote on legislation and get the lowdown on what makes our government tick.
+The U.S. Constitution is a four-page document that changed the world.
+At the National Constitution Center, visitors can take the presidential oath of office, vote on legislation and get the lowdown on what makes the American government tick.

 Where: National Constitution Center, 525 Arch Street